 our needs are to modernise and upgrade our equipment, support to capacity build staff and volunteers knowledge and understanding of good digital practice

-West Of Scotland Regional Equality Council has been supported by the Charter Fund
+West of Scotland Regional Equality Council has been supported by the Charter Fund

 Minority Ethnic Super Surfers (MESS)

-Funding provided a year ago
+Funding provided 4 years ago

 From our experience of running a number of inclusion projects, we are aware that there is still a need for minority ethnic communities to be capacity build to reduce poverty, access mainstream services, lead healthier lives and be socially integrated.
 There are a number of publications such as the S… Read more